Evolution of action-space coherence in a Milky Way-like simulation: Conclusions

 \begin{itemize} \item Stars born in close proximity to each other maintain strongly correlated actions throughout the $\sim 0.5$ Gyr period of our simulation.
 Their action differences show much smaller change than those of stars born farther apart, remaining well below 50\% in relative change.
 In contrast, pairs separated by larger distances at birth show uncorrelated evolution, consistent with the stochastic diffusion seen for individual stars. \item The spatial scale over which co-natal stars lose correlation in action space varies by action component.
 Vertical action coherence breaks down over several hundred parsecs, while radial and azimuthal components become decorrelated only on kiloparsec scales.
-These differences reflect the dominant physical drivers of action evolution: vertical actions are perturbed by local structures such as GMCs (vertical disc scale height is of the order of hundred parsecs), while radial and azimuthal actions are shaped by large-scale non-axisymmetric features such as spiral arms which operate on kiloparsec scales. \item We find no significant dependence of the degree of action-space coherence on Galactocentric radius.
-Stars born close together in both the inner and outer disc experience similar levels of correlated perturbation, implying that different processes perturb their actions collectively rather than differentially i.e. they are moving together in logarithmic action space rather than being spread apart. \item We construct a probabilistic inference framework that links the present-day action distributions of stellar streams to their birth scales, using the library of action-difference evolution from the simulation.
+These differences reflect the dominant physical drivers of action evolution: vertical actions are perturbed by local structures such as GMCs (vertical disc scale height is of the order of hundred parsecs), while radial and azimuthal actions are shaped by large-scale non-axisymmetric features such as spiral arms which operate on kiloparsec scales. \item We find no strong dependence of the degree of action-space coherence on Galactocentric radius.
+Across most of the disc, stars born close together in both the inner and outer disc experience similar levels of correlated perturbation, implying that different processes perturb their actions collectively rather than differentially i.e. they are moving together in logarithmic action space rather than being spread apart.
+A modest enhancement in decoherence is observed in the innermost radial bins, particularly at late times; however, these regions are strongly affected by limited statistics preventing us from drawing firm conclusions about the underlying physical origin of this behaviour. \item We construct a probabilistic inference framework that links the present-day action distributions of disc streams to their birth scales, using the library of action-difference evolution from the simulation.
 This allows the typical initial size of a stream to be estimated from its observed phase-space structure and age.
 Applying this framework to the \citet{hunt2024} catalogue, we derive initial size estimates for 438 moving groups and quantify their fit quality and membership completeness.
-We provide these results as a resource for the community. \item The inferred birth sizes suggest a dichotomy among the streams.
+We provide these results as a resource for the community. \item The inferred birth sizes suggest a dichotomy among the disc streams.
 Most systems likely were in the past compact clusters that have since dispersed into streams, while others appear too extended to have been bound and are better explained by resonant or dynamically induced structures -- possibly linked to the Galactic bar, spiral arms, or large star-forming complexes -- rather than by common birth origin. \end{itemize}